 Heartburn can hurt.
-An uncomfortable burning discomfort in your chest or throat, it can also be accompanied by a bitter taste in the throat.
+Often it’s an uncomfortable burning sensation in your chest or throat, but it can also be accompanied by a bitter taste in the throat.

 According to the American College of Gastroenterology, about 60 million Americans experience heartburn at least once a month and about 15 million have daily flare-ups.
 Pregnant women are particularly susceptible, with more than half reporting symptoms during their second and third trimesters.

 The unpleasant sensation of heartburn is caused by an irritation of the esophagus caused by stomach acid that flows back into your food pipe.
 A muscular valve called the lower esophageal sphincter, located where the esophagus meets your stomach, acts like a gate allowing food to pass into the stomach.

 Usually, this valve closes as soon as food passes through.
 But, if the valve opens too often or does not close tightly enough, stomach acid can leak into the esophagus and cause heartburn.

 While occasional heartburn is no cause for alarm, it can be irritating, and a few simple lifestyle changes can help prevent the condition from ruining your evening.

 - Avoid triggers that can bring on heartburn.
 Triggers can vary, but common culprits include fatty, fried and processed foods, acidic foods (such as tomato sauce and spicy salsa), carbonated soda and caffeine.
 Coffee packs a double punch because it is acidic and has caffeine, and blended coffee drinks are a triple whammy of fat, sugar and caffeine.
 “With the popularity of caffeinated coffee beverages and energy drinks, we are seeing more young people who are experiencing heartburn,” says Dr. Strohmeyer.
 “Patients who give up or cut back on coffee and switch to teas often find immediate relief.”